-2.4.1 Under current circumstances (and in the event of any similar circumstances in the future) there may be variations to the consultation methods used.
-In these situations, the Council will seek to prioritise usage of consultation methods which allow for social distancing, such as

-2.4.2 For certain consultations, the Council would ordinarily provide planning policy documents for inspection at various locations across the borough such as libraries and the Civic Centre.
-However, this may not be possible during times where social distancing is required or where the libraries remain closed.

-2.4.3 Prior to the Coronavirus pandemic, the Government encouraged the use of social media tools and other platforms to communicate with communities in plan-making.
+- 2.4.1 Under current circumstances (and in the event of any similar circumstances in the future) there may be variations to the consultation methods used.
+In these situations, the Council will seek to prioritise usage of consultation methods which allow for social distancing, such as increased use of social media, and will limit or stop altogether consultation methods which potentially put consultees at risk, such as public exhibitions and group meetings. - 2.4.2 For certain consultations, the Council would ordinarily provide planning policy documents for inspection at various locations across the borough such as libraries and the Civic Centre.
+However, this may not be possible during times where social distancing is required or where the libraries remain closed. - 2.4.3 Prior to the Coronavirus pandemic, the Government encouraged the use of social media tools and other platforms to communicate with communities in plan-making.
 This has now been emphasised further in an update to comply with COVID-19 guidance.
 The Council will keep under review its engagement processes and methods to ensure that consultation and engagement with our communities and stakeholders is effective whilst also ensuring the safety and well-being of all those involved.
 Where it is not possible to undertake certain methods of consultation due to social distancing, the Council will use all of its available channels of communication and will use online engagement methods to ensure that effective consultation on the Local Plan and other Local Plan Documents can take place.
 Further detail in relation to the consultation methods to be used will be provided at the time of the consultation, when we are aware as to whether any restrictions are in place at that time.